 As discussed, black vegans experience the world differently than non-black vegans do.
 For example, on top of facing racism from within the movement, they also experience the negative consequences from our non-vegan world more harshly.
 Below are some examples:

-- Communities of color, particularly Black and Hispanic communities, are much more likely to live in ‘food deserts’ making choosing a healthy, whole-food, plant-based diet much more difficult
+- Communities of colour, particularly Black and Hispanic communities, are much more likely to live in ‘food deserts’ making choosing a healthy, whole-food, plant-based diet much more difficult

 - Due to decades of systemic racism in the Canadian workforce, Black and racialized people are much more likely to experience poverty than white people, making it more difficult to spend the time learning about nutrition, trying new recipes, or even purchasing meat and dairy alternatives to make a vegan transition easier

-- People of color are also more likely to experience ‘environmental racism’, a form of systemic racism disproportionately burdening communities of color with health hazards through policies and practices that force them to live in proximity to sources of toxic waste such as sewage works, mines, landfills, power stations, and major roads.
+- People of colour are also more likely to experience ‘environmental racism’, a form of systemic racism disproportionately burdening communities of colour with health hazards through policies and practices that force them to live in proximity to sources of toxic waste such as sewage works, mines, landfills, power stations, and major roads.

 - Across Canada, toxic dumps, polluting projects, risky pipelines, and tainted drinking water disproportionately hurt Indigenous, Black, and racialized communities.